Anusankuri/AWS-DEVOPS-ZERO-TO-HERO/README.md

 The IAM role allows the worker nodes to authenticate with the EKS cluster and access AWS resources based on the permissions defined in the attached IAM policy.
 By configuring IAM policies and associating them with IAM roles, you grant specific permissions to your EKS worker nodes, ensuring they can interact with AWS resources as needed while maintaining security and access control.

 By completing these steps, your AWS environment is ready to host an Amazon EKS cluster.
-You can proceed with creating an EKS cluster using the AWS Management Console or AWS CLI as described in section 3.-TO-HERO NOTES day-22
+You can proceed with creating an EKS cluster using the AWS Management Console or AWS CLI as described in section 3.